evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 [**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Porsche Taycan GTS, this side assist system helps to detect traffic in blind spots.

+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Optional on the Porsche Taycan GTS, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation

 The Porsche Taycan GTS offers [driving automation at levels 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.